chemerisuk/better-dom/README.md

 <![endif]-->
 ```

+[html5shiv](https://github.com/aFarkas/html5shiv) provides a fix for HTML5 tags in IE8.

+[es5-shim](https://github.com/kriskowal/es5-shim) is used to polyfill missed standards-based functions for `Array`, `Object`, `Function`, `Date` classes.

 The **better-dom-legacy.htc** file helps to implement [live extensions](https://github.com/chemerisuk/better-dom/wiki/Live-extensions) support.
 This fact applies several important limitations that you must know in case when legacy browser support is required.

-The [html5shiv](https://github.com/aFarkas/html5shiv) provides a fix for HTML5 tags in IE8 and [es5-shim](https://github.com/kriskowal/es5-shim) is used to polyfill missed standards-based functions.

 #### Setup content-type header
 HTC behaviors have to serve up with a content-type header of “text/x-component”, otherwise IE will simply ignore the file.
 Many web servers are preconfigured with the correct content-type, but others are not.